-Metric Advantages Disadvantages A index Calculates the average number of citations in the Hirsch core Emphasizes more of the impact of the Hirsch core than quantity.
-Can be very sensitive to a few highly cited papers M index Median value may be a better measure of central tendency because of the skewed nature of citation counts Emphasizes more of the impact of Hirsch core than the quantity.
-R index Involves the Hirsch core but does not "punish" an author for having a high h-index unlike the a-index Emphasizes more of the impact of the Hirsch core than quantity.
-Can be very sensitive to a few highly cited papers AR index Normalizes the r index by the number of years publishing allowing comparison of younger and more seasoned faculty Similar to r index Creativity index (C a ) Only scholarship metric that proposes to measure creativity Insufficient data to validate this metric at present.
-The calculation of the creativity index is not simple, however the author of paper has a free download of a program that will calculate the index
+Motric Advantages Disadvantages

+Auvantages Disauvantages

+R index Involves the Hirsch core but does not Emphasizes more of the

+"punish" an author for having a high h- impact of the Hirsch core

+index unlike the a-index than quantity.
+Can be very

+sensitive to a few highly

+cited papers

+AR index Normalizes the r index by the number Similar to r index

+of years publishing allowing

+comparison of vounger and more

+seasoned faculty

+0 Les (C elest leters) all leter

+Creativity Only scholarship metric that proposes Insufficient data to validate

+index to measure creativity this metric at present.
+The

+(C a ) calculation of the creativity

+index is not simple.

+however the author of

+newevel and datable of

+of a program that will

+calculate the index